 There is no better way to experience the beauty of Death Valley and Panamint Valley than with a Farabee Jeep.
-Drive one of their top-of-line, off-road-ready Jeep Wranglers through spectacular canyons, from Ubehebe Crater to the Racetrack, past historical mines, and through Badwater – the lowest area in the country.
+Drive one of their top-of-line, off-road-ready Jeep Wranglers through spectacular canyons, from Ubehebe Crater to the Racetrack, past historical mines, and through Badwater – the lowest area in the Western Hemisphere.
 Most trails in the area are moderate for easy navigation and driving, but offer unparalleled scenic views and adventure only available when you leave the paved highways behind.

 Season: Winter, Spring, Fall

 Location: The Inn at Furnace Creek

 Points of Interest

 To make your adventure fun and easy, Farabee’s Jeep Rentals provides:

 - Free planning for your sightseeing tours